Speaking

 Program Details

-We live in times of displacement and rapid change.
-Migration, climate shifts, gentrification, and social upheaval unsettle what “home” means, where we sense it, and who feels they belong.
-Core-Respondence offers a practice for grounding and reconnecting, not by fixing place as an object, but by entering into relationship with place and home as a living conversation.
+We are living through an era of profound disorientation — climate upheaval, migration, gentrification, and social fragmentation have unsettled our sense of home and belonging.
+Core-Respondence offers a practice for grounding and reconnecting, not by treating place as a fixed backdrop, but by entering into relationship with place as a living, relational field.

-- Ideal for campuses, museums, libraries, community orgs, leadership programs.
+• Ideal for campuses, museums, libraries, community orgs, leadership programs, and public humanities initiatives.

 Beyond “Placemaking”: Arts for Core-Respondence in Public Spaces